AX-Berglund/gdpr-rag-ai/README.md

    - Text chunks are converted into vector embeddings using state-of-the-art models like OpenAI's `text-embedding-ada-002`.

 3. **Vector Database:**
-   - A vector store (e.g., FAISS or Pinecone) is used to store embeddings for efficient retrieval.
+   - The embeddings are stored in PostgreSQL with the `pg_vector` extension for efficient similarity search.

 4. **Retrieval-Augmented Generation:**
    - User queries are processed to: